PySimpleGUI/PySimpleGUI/readme.md

              text_color - Text element default text color text_justification - justification to use on Text Elements.
-Values are strings - 'left', 'right', 'center' debug_win_size - size of the Print output window
+Values are strings - 'left', 'right', 'center' debug_win_size - size of the Print output window window_location - location on the screen (x,y) of window's top left cornder

 These settings apply to all forms `SetOptions`.
 The Row options and Element options will take precedence over these settings.
 Settings can be thought of as levels of settings with the Form-level being the highest and the Element-level the lowest.
 Thus the levels are: